-While there are specific courses required to apply to most physical therapy schools, you can major in anything; pick something you are passionate about.
+While there are specific courses required to apply to most medical schools, you can major in anything; pick something you are passionate about.
 By taking courses you love, you will earn better grades and be more competitive in your applications.
-Select several physical therapy schools that interest you, review the admission requirements and be sure to complete the prerequisites in addition to your major and general education courses.

 Earn good grades

 Maintain a GPA of 3.5 or higher in your science classes and overall; the higher your GPA, the more competitive your application will be.